-Because runoff this year is far below any year experienced to date, and due to the previous three years of drought, there will be a significant challenge to meet water obligations.
-In such a dire situation, LADWP encourages continued efficient use of water for all purposes in the Owens Valley and in Los Angeles.
+Because runoff this year is so far below any year experienced to date, and due to the previous three years of drought, there will be a significant challenge to meet water

 LADWP will monitor water uses on City lands to balance land management needs and to maintain water flows in creeks.
-Lessees who use surface water from creeks have been directed to maintain sufficient flows downstream of their diversions to sustain existing aquatic resources.
-LADWP has informed Lessees who depend upon wells for irrigation that pumping volumes may be decreased to avoid environmental impacts or impacts to private wells.
-Because of the extremely low runoff this year and the resulting limited surface water availability, the most amount of irrigation water that could be provided within the Owens Valley would be approximately 32,500 AF, as long as there are sufficient reductions to other uses in the valley.
+LADWP has informed Lessees who use surface water from creeks to maintain sufficient flows downstream of their diversions to sustain existing aquatic resources and informed Lessees who depend upon wells for irrigation that pumping volumes may be decreased to avoid impacting private wells or if it is anticipated that groundwater pumping may cause adverse environmental impacts.

-The first six months of the 2015-16 runoff year Owens Valley Operations Plan has been prepared in order to supply key water uses within the Owens Valley including Enhancement/Mitigation, LORP, Additional Mitigation Projects developed by the MOU Ad Hoc Group (1,600 Acre-Feet Projects), Native American Indian Lands, Owens Lake Dust Mitigation, recreation, and stockwater.
+The first six month 2015-16 runoff year Owens Valley Operations Plan has been prepared to supply key water uses for the Owens Valley including Enhancement/Mitigation, LORP, Additional Mitigation Projects developed by the MOU Ad Hoc Group (1,600 Acre-Feet Projects), Native American Indian Lands, Owens Lake Dust Mitigation, Recreation, and Stockwater.
 Unfortunately though, with the extreme lack of water, there is significantly less water available for irrigation as shown in Table ES.2.